 Park & Wildlife Management

 Gain valuable work experience on the Balule Game Reserve in the greater Kruger National Park.
 Work with highly experienced field guides and research managers in a big game environment.
-The program ensures scientific rigor and quality of data collection and it’s value lies in the coordinated research ensuring that management can fully utilize their output to make informed decisions.
+The program ensures scientific data collection and it’s value lies in the coordinated research ensuring that management can fully utilize their output to make informed decisions.
 The program also benefits conservation through the income generated funding the predator monitoring and biodiversity surveys of the region.

 The project is made up of four basic components and interns will be involved in each one of those:

 - Initial orientation – camp schedules, reserve regulations, operations, safety procedures to acclimatize and making interns more comfortable living and working in a big game environment.